 Be prepared to come back buzzing with ideas that’s the aim of the day!

-We will also explore how iTunes U can be used as a means of sharing resources and introduce you to the range of free courses on offer at Sunderland Regional Training Centre and via the Apple Teacher Programme.
+We will also introduce you to the range of free courses on offer at Sunderland Regional Training Centre and via the Apple Teacher Programme.

 Lunch and refreshments are provided and Beamish are offering a voucher for a free class activity to all schools that attend.